I'm Into You: Background

-On March 30, 2011, Lopez appeared on Ryan Seacrest's morning radio show On Air with Ryan Seacrest.
-There, she spoke about the upcoming release of her seventh studio album Love?, and her American Idol experiences.
+On March 30, 2011, Lopez appeared on Ryan Seacrest's morning radio show On Air with Ryan Seacrest to discuss the upcoming release of her seventh studio album Love? and her American Idol experiences.
 She also introduced a thirty-second preview of her new single "I'm Into You".
 Later that same day, the full song was leaked online.
 The song was used in a promotional campaign in North America on Lopez's Facebook page.
 If enough fans "liked" the song, it would be "unlocked" for early purchase on the iTunes Store.
 On April 1, the song was released to the iTunes Store in North America, four days earlier than planned in those markets.
 The song was then sent to rhythmic and urban airplay in the United States on April 26, 2011, as the second single from Love?.
 "I'm Into You" was solicited to contemporary hit radio stations in the United States on June 12, 2011.